Terranova-Python/TerraPing/README.md

 Author: Anthony Terrano

 # Description
-The Ping Monitor Tool is a Python-based application with a GUI built using Tkinter.
+The Ping Monitor Tool is a Python-based application with a GUI built using CustomTkinter.
 It monitors internet connectivity by periodically pinging a target address (8.8.8.8).
 If internet access is lost, it pings a user-specified list of IP addresses to help identify potential issues in the local network or external infrastructure.
 Additionally, users can enable a traceroute and a simple common port scan for more advanced troubleshooting.

 ![image](https://github.com/user-attachments/assets/5261923a-dc34-45b1-9bb1-d532427f3459)
 ![image](https://github.com/user-attachments/assets/d12796f6-a04f-473c-a81b-5a7ba4fd9599)